maciekbogdalski/gnmi-network-management/README.md

 You need to have the following installed:

-- Java JDK 11 or newer
+- Java JDK 17 or newer
-- Gradle (compatible with the Gradle version used in the project)
+- Gradle 7.3
 - Docker (for running gNMI server instances)